 These provisions also apply to post-settlement governance entities.

 The modification provisions have retrospective effect from 21 March 2020 when New Zealand moved to Level 2 of the COVID-19 alert system.
-All provisions apply until 30 November 2020, unless extended by an Order in Council, up to but no later than 31 March 2021.
+Originally these provisions were set to expire at the end of November 2020, they have been extended by an Order in Council and now apply until 31 March 2021.

 For the modification provisions, the relevant authorities are the responsible Registrar or agency.